saurabhnk-94/twitter/README.md

 >> Tweet: user as a foreign key, tweet_box for the tweet, date created, date_updated and is_deleted(default=false)
 >> The ordering will be done through the updated date and time field.
 >> Rest API is being used and in that we have used function based view.
+>> Partial output of UI is done and is running fine.
+>> UI is done using JavaScript and html and also css for styling.
 Summary:
 Language: Python - version(3.6.8)
 Framework: Django - version(2.2.7)